Former Trump Adviser Says "Screw" Mueller Subpoena In Intense TV Interviews

 Nunberg said he thought that his lawyer "is going to dump" him.
 Nunberg's attorney Patrick Brackley did not immediately return a request for comment.

-"Donald Trump did not collude with the Russians!
-It is the biggest joke, to ever think Donald Trump colluded with the Russians," Nunberg said.
+"Donald Trump did not collude with the Russians.
+It is the biggest joke, to ever think Donald Trump colluded with the Russians," Nunberg told MSNBC.
+To Borger on CNN, he said, "Mueller thinks that Trump is the Manchurian Candidate, and I will tell you, I disagree with that."

+Nunberg told Tapper that Carter Page, who served as a foreign policy adviser to the campaign, "was colluding with the Russians."
+He also said Page "wasn't really an adviser," but rather "a name on a list."

+Nunberg told Tapper that it wasn't true when Trump said he didn't know about a June 2016 meeting at Trump Tower during the campaign between Donald Trump Jr., Manafort, the president's son-in-law Jared Kushner, and a Russian lawyer, Natalia Veselnitskaya.
+Prior to the meeting, Trump Jr. had been promised compromising material on Hillary Clinton, according to emails that were later released.

+"You know it's not true.
+He talked about it the week before.
+And I don't know why he did this.
+All he had to say was, yeah, we met with the Russians.
+The Russians offered us something and we thought they had something and that was it.
+I don't know why he went around trying to hide.
+He shouldn't have," Nunberg said.

-He told CNN that investigators wanted him to say that Roger Stone was telling people that he was colluding with Julian Assange, the founder of WikiLeaks.
+He told CNN that investigators wanted him to say that Roger Stone was telling people that Stone was colluding with Julian Assange, the founder of WikiLeaks.
 Nunberg said that did not happen.

 In a statement to CNN, Stone said, "I was briefly part of the Trump campaign and have been the President's friend and adviser for decades; and would expect that Mueller's team would at some point ask for any documents or emails sent or written by me.
 But let me reiterate, I have no knowledge or involvement in Russian Collusion or any other inappropriate."
 A lawyer for Stone referred BuzzFeed News to the statement posted by CNN.